-Despite sun set not being far away, with the police station being open 24 hours we decided to go and get it done.
-The police station had broken windows.
+Despite sunset not being far away, with the police station being open 24 hours we decided to go and get it done.
+It had broken windows.
 We weren’t sure if this was a good sign.
-It wasn’t a quick task, the reports are a long form they have to complete and the friendly policewoman needed some convincing not to ‘wait’ for the other tourists to report it and to do the report.
+It wasn’t a quick task, the report is a long form they have to complete and the friendly policewoman needed some convincing not to ‘wait’ for the other tourists to report it and to do it there and then.
 It took quite some time.
 But finally we paid a fee and it was completed and stamped.
 We took photos of it and sent it to the hire company, and as the sun had now set got their approval to drive in the dark to the campsite.

 As we got out of town and dusk turned to dark we discovered we’d lost our low beam lights.
 After pulling over and checking all switches etc we categorically confirmed that headlights or sidelights were our only options.
-It was a sketchy drive for a while until we found a rhythm of driving when there was no other vehicle coming, pull off the highway and turn down to sidelights (so our back lights stayed on to be sure we didn’t get hit from behind) then do the next sprint after it passed.
+It was a sketchy drive for a while until we found a rhythm of driving when there was no other vehicle coming, then when there was pulling off the highway and turning down to sidelights (so our back lights stayed on to be sure we didn’t get hit from behind) then do the next sprint after it passed.

 We added getting the lights fixed to a growing list of vehicle niggles to get fixed, including tightening the bolts attaching the tent to the roof and replacing the canopy latch that had broken making the back of the vehicle insecure.

-We’d left the Park and stayed outside the east gate because that was the direction we are going, but we couldn’t resist delaying are departure the next morning until after we’d done a morning game drive.
+We’d stayed outside the east gate of the Park because that was the direction we are going, but we couldn’t resist delaying our departure the next morning to do one last game drive.
 The alarm went off at dawn and tired we’d decided to reset it and move a bit slower.
 This was obviously meant to be as our highlight of the morning was being perfectly timed to go around the corner and have a male lion come strutting out of the bush and flop down in front of us to bask in some morning rays before sauntering back again.
 He was majestic and walked like he owned his kingdom.

-Over the course of our time in Etosha we also saw 7 rhino; 5 individuals and 1 pair (despite being a fenced off protected Park the risk of poaching is still such that they ask you not to publish online information about the location of sightings.
-Our first one was pretty magical).
+Over the course of our time in Etosha we also saw 7 rhino; 5 individuals and 1 pair.
+Despite being a fenced off protected Park the risk of poaching is still such that they ask you not to publish online information about the location of sightings.
+Our first one though was a pretty magical experience.

 Click on any photo to enlarge an scroll through